 They ship worldwide through DHL and when you subscribe, you automatically get 10% off your first order.

-(B) A Shop About Love is run by a couple very dear to my heart: Danny and Mara from A Blog About Love.
+Is run by a couple very dear to my heart, Danny and Mara from A Blog About Love.
 I have been following them for years and always enjoyed their thoughtful and inspiring posts.
 Now Brooklyn based, they hold seminars, retreats and classes on all things healing, relationships, infertility, divorce and of course, love.

 After spending a year in Ecuador learning much about its culture, history and traditions, they too saw a need for creating pieces that speak of self-love and caring that also promote and support the artistry of local artisans.